state-less/react-server-docs-md/src/pages/MoreInfo.md

 ### Next.js

 React Server is not similar to Next.js.
 They do very different things and have a their own purpose.

 Next.js is a BFF and can be used to provide [SSR](/SSR) for React apps.

 React Server is a serverside Node.js framework which allows you to build component based microservices.
 It allows you to write business logic on the serverside using states, hooks and components.

 It's _not_ a replacement for [Next.js](/faq).
 You can combine it if you need [SSR](/SSR).

+It's more like _express_ on node but instead of being REST based, it's component based, leveraging TSX to build API's.

 ### React Server

-#### Summarizing React Server?
+#### Summarizing React Server

 - Component driven development
   - Modular and declarative fullstack microservices